ENCCS/performance-programming/content/algorithms.rst

       unzip algorithm-files.zip

 Complexity
 ^^^^^^^^^^

 Algorithms are often categorized by their *complexity*, meaning their execution time as a function of the size of the input.
-Since the actual running time varies between systems, the execution time we use in this context is the number of steps that an idealized (model of a) computer called a Random Access Machine, or *RAM*, would need.
+Since the actual running time varies between systems, the execution time we use in this context is the number of steps that an idealized (model of a) computer called a Random Access Machine, or *RAM* (do not confound with *Random Access Memory*), would need.
 Input sizes are measured in different ways for different algorithms.

 .. admonition:: Example